 They are also some of the best values in the bass guitar industry, at every price point.
 Squier makes budget bass guitars in their Affinity Series lineup, but also some great affordable bass guitars in their Classic Vibe and Vintage Modified Series.

-Affinity Jazz Bass: This bass gets my #1 recommendation for beginners.
-The Fender Jazz Bass is legendary in the rock, country, and of course jazz world.
+This bass gets my #1 recommendation for beginners.
+The Fender Jazz Bass is legendary in the rock, country, and of course the jazz world.
 The Squier Affinity version comes in at under $200 and features all the best attributes of the classic Fender design.

-With a pair of pickups each controlled via an individual volume knob a newbie gets a chance to experiment with different sounds.
-In my opinion, a Jazz-style bass is the perfect place for a beginner to start exploring the possibilities of the bass guitar.
+With a pair of pickups, each controlled via an individual volume knob, a newbie gets a chance to experiment with different sounds.
+In my opinion, a Jazz-style bass is a perfect place for a beginner to start exploring the possibilities of the bass guitar.

-Affinity Precision Bass: The Precision Bass is another Fender classic, and like the J-Bass the Squier Affinity version comes in at a very affordable price.
+The Precision Bass is another Fender classic, and like the J-Bass the Squier Affinity version comes in at a very affordable price.
 Along with the body shape and slightly thicker neck, the difference here is the pickup.
 The Precision design features one pickup for a punchy, deep tone many players love for rock and metal.
-Squier's P/J versions adds a second pickup at the bridge, similar to the Jazz bass.
-This offers a few more tonal possibilities, and more exploration for newbies.
+Squier's P/J versions add a second pickup at the bridge, similar to the Jazz bass.
+This offers a few more tonal possibilities and more exploration for newbies.

 Check them out if you have a few extra bucks in your pocket to spend on this bass thing.
 You'll get a higher-quality instrument, and you won't have to upgrade until you're ready for an advanced-level bass.

-Affinity Bronco: The Bronco is a short-scale, single pickup bass that’s perfect for kids and smaller players.
+The Bronco is a short-scale, single-pickup bass that’s perfect for kids and smaller players.
 While I don’t recommend this bass for the average teen or adult starting out, for children it’s a great option.

-I love Ibanez bass guitars for all level of player, but I think they really have a lot to offer for beginners.
+I love Ibanez bass guitars for all levels of players, but I think they really have a lot to offer for beginners.
 Squier by Fender instruments are typically more classic in design.
-They are, after all based on some of the legendary bass instruments that started this whole electric bass thing, over half a century ago.
+They are, after all, based on some of the legendary bass instruments that started this whole electric bass thing, over half a century ago.
 But Ibanez instruments tend to be sleeker, hotter and a litter more advanced when it comes to design and electronics.

 The two groups of musicians that seem to be most drawn to Ibanez are metal and modern jazz bassists.
 It may seem an odd pairing, but when you think about it these are two genres that require textured tones and sophisticated technique.
 Ibanez offers both of those in spades.